transferwise/pipelinewise/README.md

 **Note**: The HTML report will be generated in `coverage_html/index.html`

-**To run integration and end to end tests**:
+**To run integration and end-to-end tests**:

 To run integration and end-to-end tests you need to use the [Docker Development Environment](dev-project/README.md).
 This will spin up a pre-configured PipelineWise project with pre-configured source and target databases in several docker containers which is required for the end-to-end test cases.

 ## Developing with Docker

-If you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed, you can create a local development environment that includes not only the PipelineWise executables but a pre-configured development project as well with some databases as source and targets for a more convenient development experience and to run integration and end to end tests.
+If you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed, you can create a local development environment that includes not only the PipelineWise executables but also a pre-configured development project with some databases as source and targets for a more convenient development experience and to run integration and end-to-end tests.

 For further instructions about setting up local development environment go to [Test Project for Docker Development Environment](dev-project/README.md).